 That depends.
 Are you getting exposed to the variety of subjects that are going to be tested on the FMCLA pilot?
-According to to the ABFM, the longitudinal assessment is a test of family medicine knowledge and clinical problem-solving ability relevant to family medicine.
-Appropriate subject areas of the following disciplines are included: Adult Medicine, […]
+According to the ABFM, the longitudinal assessment is a test of family medicine knowledge and clinical problem-solving ability relevant to family medicine.
+Appropriate subject areas of the following disciplines are included: Adult Medicine, Care […]

 The new Rotation Exam – Family Medicine, available to Physician Assistant students and programs, is best suited for PA students looking for a focused, high-yield review for the end of your rotation.
 It joins our growing list of Rotation Exams including Rotation Exam – Pediatrics, Rotation Exam – Internal Medicine, Rotation Exam – Emergency Medicine, Rotation Exam – Psychiatry and Behavioral Health, and Rotation Exam – Women’s Health.
 This content is novel, and not included in Rosh Review’s PANCE QBANK, Mock exams, or Power Packs.
 Topics for the Rosh Review Family Medicine Rotation Exam are based on the national curriculum blueprint.
 Rosh Review, LLC is not sponsored or endorsed by, or affiliated with, the Physician Assistant Education Association (PAEA) nor the End of Rotation Exam™ (EOR).
 All trademarks are the property of their respective owners.